sandialabs/wiretap/README.md

     - API internal to Wiretap for dynamic configuration
     - Chain servers together to tunnel traffic through an arbitrary number of machines
     - Add clients after deployment for multi-user support
-    - Option to delete server configuration files after ingestion
-    - Save server CLI commands to the server configuration file
-    - Server auto-detects simple configurations
-    - Client and server ports can be configured separately

 # Demo